Deception technology

-Deception technology is a category of cyber security defense mechanisms that provide early warning of potential cyber security attacks and alert organizations of unauthorized activity.
+Deception technology (also deception and disruption technology) is a category of cyber security defense mechanisms that provide early warning of potential cyber security attacks and alert organizations of unauthorized activity.
 Deception technology products can detect, analyze, and defend against zero-day and advanced attacks, often in real time.
 They are automated, accurate, and provide insight into malicious activity within internal networks which may be unseen by other types of cyber defense.
-Deception technology enables a more proactive security posture by seeking to deceive an attacker, detect them and then defeat them.
+Deception technology seeks to deceive an attacker, detect them, and then defeat them.

-Existing defense-in-depth cyber technologies have struggled against the increasing wave of sophisticated and persistent human attackers.
-These technologies seek primarily to defend a perimeter, but both firewalls and endpoint security cannot defend a perimeter with 100% certainty.
-Cyber-attackers can penetrate these networks and move unimpeded for months, stealing data and intellectual property.
-Heuristics may find an attacker within the network, but often generate so many alerts that critical alerts are missed.
-Since 2014, attacks have accelerated and there is evidence that cyber-attackers are penetrating traditional defenses at a rapidly increasing rate.

-Deception technology considers the human attacker's point of view and method for exploiting and navigating networks to identify and exfiltrate data.
+Deception technology considers the point of view of human attackers and method for exploiting and navigating networks to identify and exfiltrate data.
 It integrates with existing technologies to provide new visibility into the internal networks, share high probability alerts and threat intelligence with the existing infrastructure.

-Technology: High Level View
+Technology: High level view

-Deception technology automates the creation of traps (decoys) and/or lures which are mixed among and within existing IT resources to provide a layer of protection to stop attackers that have penetrated the network.
-Traps (decoys) are IT assets that either use real licensed operating system software, or are emulations of these devices.

-Traps which use emulations can also imitate medical devices, automated teller machines (ATMs), retail point of sale systems, switches, routers and much more.
-Lures are generally real information technology resources (files of varying kinds) which are placed on actual IT assets.
+Deception technology automates the creation of traps (decoys) and lures, which are strategically integrated among existing IT resources.
+These decoys provide an additional layer of protection to thwart attackers who have breached the network.
+Traps can be IT assets that utilize genuine licensed operating system software or emulate various devices, such as medical devices, automated teller machines (ATMs), retail point-of-sale systems, switches, routers, and more.
+On the other hand, lures typically consist of real information technology resources, such as files of different types, that are placed on actual IT assets.
+Due to advancement in the area of cybersecurity, deception technology programs are increasingly proactive in approach and produce fewer false-positive alerts.
+The goal is to accurately discover the intention of the attacker and their tactics, technique and procedure.
+These information will enable effective response from the deception technology platforms.

 Upon penetrating the network, attackers seek to establish a backdoor and then use this to identify and exfiltrate data and intellectual property.
-They begin moving laterally through the internal VLANs and almost immediately will "look at" one of the traps.
+They begin moving laterally through the internal VLANs and almost immediately will "encounter" one of the traps.
 Interacting with one of these "decoys" will trigger an alert.
-These alerts are very high probability and almost always coincide to an ongoing attack.
+These alerts have very high probability and almost always coincide to an ongoing attack.
 The deception is designed to lure the attacker in – the attacker may consider this a worthy asset and continue by injecting malware.
 Deception technology generally allows for automated static and dynamic analysis of this injected malware and provides these reports through automation to the security operations personnel.
 Deception technology may also identify, through indicators of compromise (IOC), suspect end-points that are part of the compromise cycle.
-Automation also allows for an automated memory analysis of the suspect end-point, and then automatically isolating the suspect end-point.
-Many partner integrations allow for a variety of implementation paths for existing enterprise and government customers.
+Automation also allows for an automated memory analysis of the suspect endpoints, and then automatically isolating the suspect endpoints.